-NEW BOOKLET TRACT: The “Spiritual” Truth Behind Alcoholics Anonymous—And Why Christians Should Think Twice About Joining A.A.
+NEW BOOKLET: The “Spiritual” Truth Behind Alcoholics Anonymous—And Why Christians Should Think Twice About Joining A.A.

 The “Spiritual” Truth Behind Alcoholics Anonymous written by John Lanagan is our newest Lighthouse Trails Print Booklet Tract.
 The Booklet Tract is 18 pages long and sells for $1.95 for single copies.
 Quantity discounts are as much as 50% off retail.
 Below is the content of the booklet.
 To order copies of The “Spiritual” Truth Behind Alcoholics Anonymous, click here.